listr2/listr2/docs/renderer/logger.md

 This preset is available for the _VerboseRenderer_, _SimpleRenderer_ on _Listr_ level options.

-::: details <FontIcon icon="material-symbols:code-blocks-outline" /> Code Example
+::: details <CodeExampleIcon /> Code Example

 <<< @../../examples/docs/renderer/logger/preset-timestamp.ts